When conditions force you into more alone time, see it as an opportunity.

 Connection is an all-important key component to a happy love life and a hot relationship.

 Here are 7 ways to keep that connection alive and learn how to have a hot relationship.

-- Note to self: Keep your mate’s most loving messages and texts on your phone and reread and replay if ever you are feeling less than fully satisfied with your relationship or whenever you want to smile.
+1. Keep your mate’s most loving messages and texts on your phone and reread them.

-• “You are hot.
+- “You are hot.
 You are beautiful.
 You have class.
-You entrance me.”
+You've entranced me.”